ameliarahman/ameliarahman.github.io/_posts/2024-12-22-Partitioning.md

 And here is the result:
 ![](../assets/img/partitioning/partitioning_range_1.png)

-The time to execute the query is quite long, even the database decided to use `Parallel` in Sequential Scanning.
+The time to execute the query is quite long, even the database decides to use `Parallel` in Sequential Scanning.

 Now, let's create index on column `date`.
 ```sql